chetanbasuray/online-games/README.md

 ## 🧠 Credits

-- [Stockfish](https://stockfishchess.org/) via the [stockfish.js build](https://github.com/official-stockfish/Stockfish) powers the computer opponent on the chess board.
+- [Stockfish](https://stockfishchess.org/) via the [stockfish.js build](https://github.com/official-stockfish/Stockfish) powers the computer opponent on the chess board when a network connection is available.
 Stockfish is licensed under the GNU General Public License v3.0.
+- The arcade ships a bundled fallback engine that mirrors the Stockfish UCI interface so chess remains playable even without CDN access.

 ## 🤝 Contributing